 Knowing What to do When Filing a Workman’s Compensation Claim is Important

 It is very frustrating for many injured workers to have to be dealing with their injury or sickness as well as worrying about following the proper procedures for filing a workman’s compensation claim in the state of Florida.
 To make it worse, may companies do not have an adequately trained Human Resources Department that can help an injured employee with the process.

 The number one thing an injured employee needs to understand is that they must report their accident or sickness to a supervisor within 30 days.
 I know that seems like a long time, but when the injured worker is worried about their pain or other complications of their injury or sickness, time has a way of getting lost.
 This is why it is important to report any incident causing a working injury or sickness immediately.

 Another benefit of reporting and injury right away is that it gives the injured employee an opportunity to ask about which doctors are covered by the workman’s compensation insurance.
 This is important because going to the wrong doctor will slow up the process and might even end up costing you money.
 If your supervisor cannot or will not help, look around your work area for a poster on your rights under the workman’s compensation program.
 This poster should have a phone number for you to call regarding which doctors you can use and any other questions you might have.

 Please note that if your injury is an emergency, do not wait around in an effort to notify your supervisor or waste time looking for a poster.
 Your health is the most important thing, and you should go to the emergency room immediately.
 After the emergency is over, not before, you can then go through the notification procedures detailed above.

-If your employer does not give you any answers and if you cannot find any poster regarding workman’s compensation insurance, you have the option of calling Florida’s hotline for workman’s compensation matters at 800.342.1741.
+If your employer does not give you any answers and if you cannot find any poster regarding workers compensation insurance, you have the option of calling Florida’s hotline for workman’s compensation matters to speak to a workers compensation lawyer.

 Visiting the Doctor